cargo-generate/cargo-generate/TEMPLATES.md

   up, in addition to benchmarking and testing boilerplate [Rebecca Turner]
 - [mongodb-service-template]: Create a graphql service using mongodb [briandeboer]
 - [godot-rust-template]: Create games with Godot and Rust [macalimlim]
+- [github-template]: Write a generical rust application with CI and CD hosted on GitHub, [MarcoIeni]

 [PyO3]: https://github.com/DD5HT/pyo3-template
 [DD5HT]: https://github.com/DD5HT